-The other practicum and internship students attending the seminar are expected to regard the presentation as a request for their consultation, and thereupon, assume the role of "consultant colleagues."
+Other interns, and practicum students, attending the seminar are expected to regard the presentation as a request for their consultation, and thereupon, assume the role of "consultant colleagues."
 In this role one is expected to provide critical review, commentary and evaluation of the work presented.
 Consultation includes active (verbal) demonstration of:

-- a.
-An understanding of the presenter's case conceptualization and hypothesis: "Ask until you understand; confirm your understanding with the presenter to make certain you fully grasp their diagnostic hypothesis." - b.
+a.
+An understanding of the presenter's case conceptualization and hypothesis: "Ask until you understand; confirm your understanding with the presenter to make certain you fully grasp their diagnostic hypothesis."

+b.
 A professional critique of the assumptions, hypothesis and intervention strategy.
 "Is this the most parsimonious and effective way to organize and understand the data?"
 Does the assessment and judgment of underlying dynamics make diagnostic sense?
-Are there better alternative conceptualizations or a better differential diagnosis? - d.
-Do the presenting intern's therapeutic interventions and strategies make sense?
-Are they clearly identified and justified?
-Are the counseling intervention strategies and technique aligned with the case dynamics?
+Are there better alternative conceptualizations or a better differential diagnosis?

+d.
+Do the presenting intern's therapeutic interventions and strategies make sense; are they clearly identified, justified.
+Are counseling intervention therapy strategies and technique aligned with the case formulation and case dynamics?
 "How does this strategy fit with the hypothesis?
 With best practices?
 With outcome based interventions?
 Can you offer a better fit?"